hazardland/db.php/readme.md

 }
 ```

 So this is **Controller**.
 If you look closer it contains two sections.
 They are almost identical.
 One parses page "product" and another parses page "purchase".
 That sections are almost identical except in section "purchase" user buys a product while in section "product" user views product page.
-View variables like {product_name} and {product_id} are replaced using simple str_replace function.
+View variables like [product_name] and [product_id] are replaced using simple str_replace function.
 Views files are loaded simply by file_get_contents.
 And line $product->buy() actually does what it says.
 But where is that method code called **buy**?

 #### shop.php
 ```